ryanmorr/is-element-supported/README.md

 ## Usage

-To use the method, simply provide a string of an HTML tag name:
+Detect support for an HTML element by providing the tag name:

 ```javascript
 import isElementSupported from '@ryanmorr/is-element-supported';